 Nancy, the owner and tour guide, tells real first-hand stories and will take you off the beaten path to explore the places usually only locals know about.
 You will see breathtaking views and have lots of photo opportunities.

 BernArt Maze is Canada's first Art Maze and outdoor gallery with lots of sculptures, mosaics and murals.
 There is almost a kilometre of paths to explore, with a surprise lurking around every corner.
 It was created by 100+ artists from around the world.
 BernArt Maze is located at 1136 Highway 325, Maitland, about 10 minutes from River Ridge Lodge.

 Ontree Park Fun & Adventure Park at Martock is Nova Scotia’s first high rope course climbing and ziplining park and Canada's largest high ropes course climbing and zip-line park.
 Ontree is located on the way to Windsor, 45 minutes from River Ridge Lodge.
 From 5 years up, Ontree will have the right amount of adventure no matter your age or skill level.
 They have 50+ Ziplines, 18 high rope courses.
 They also have a wheelchair-accessible course.

-Make sure you also check out the events offered by River Ridge Lodge.
+Also, check out the events offered by River Ridge Lodge.

 River Ridge Lodge

 28 Silver Point Rd, Mahone Bay, NS B0J 2E0 - Email: email@example.com

 Copyright © 2022 River Ridge Lodge - All Rights Reserved